oemof/oemof/README.md

-# Oranganisation
+# Organisation

-This repository is used to oranise every thing for the oemof community.
+This repository is used to organise everything for the oemof community.

 - Webconference dates
 - Real life meetings